timakin/gosto/README.md

 Gosto
 ----

-Cloud Datastore Client Wrapper in Go, for automation of key attachment.
+Google Cloud Datastore Client Wrapper in Go, for automation of key attachment.

 For example, inside of GKE container, you can access to datastore API of you're authorized with Service Account.